last9/timescaledb-metrics/README.md

  etc.

-Example of the stats that can be pulled from TimescaleDB tables
+Example of the stats that can be pulled from TimescaleDB tables.

 ```
 | entity_name            | job_type             | last_start_on | last_success_on | total_failures |